lucasruben/random_stuff/README.md

 # random_stuff
-I'll add here random functions I create to solve problems, challenges, and etc that I find on the internet or interviews.
+I will add here functions/methods I create to solve problems and challenges that I find on the internet or job interviews.